n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bamboohr.md

+---
+title: BambooHR node - n8n Documentation
+description: Documentation for the BambooHR node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # BambooHR

 The BambooHR node allows you to automate work in BambooHR, and integrate BambooHR with other applications. n8n has built-in support for a wide range of BambooHR features, including creating, deleting, downloading, and getting company reports, employee documents, and files.